 Sadly everyday there are thousands of people in this country who have to acknowledge one of the following statements as being true for themselves:

 If you have recently discovered that this is also your reality, it can be very upsetting.
 Getting support for living with sex addiction is good for your mental health.
 Partners of sex addicts normally find themselves reeling once they discover their significant other has been hiding compulsive sexual behaviors.
 Common secretive behaviors include:

 Being the spouse or partner of a sex addict is a painful position to be in as you try to figure out how you’re going to survive all the feelings that come up.
 The feelings many partners report are:

 Feeling confused is normal when you discover that the person you love is a sex addict.
 The confusion of sexual addiction is usually accompanied with all sorts of questions.
 How could he do this to me?
 What is sex addiction?
 Does this mean they’re crazy?
 Am I crazy?
 What should we do?

 Expert sex addiction therapists create supportive treatment plans for partners of sex addicts.
 Such treatment plans often include individual, couple and group work.
 Individual therapy and group therapy are designed to help you make sense of what has happened and to clarify personal boundaries.
-Another important task in individual therapy is to prepare you for therapeutic disclosure from the sex addict.
+A therapist might recommend participation in recovery support groups such as PoSA, COSA, CoDA or Al-Anon.
+Another important task that only individual therapy can offer is to prepare you for therapeutic disclosure from the sex addict.
 Individual psychotherapy treatment for partners and group therapy for partners is strictly confidential.